fosslc/Ingres/README.txt

 This version of Ingres includes geospatial types and functions built-in.
 As a result, it requires two additional libraries.
 They are:
-1) GEOS which is acquired here: http://trac.osgeo.org/geos/
+1) GEOS which is acquired here: http://trac.osgeo.org/geos/ GEOS version 3.3.0 is the target version that includes Ingres required changes.
+As of Nov, 2010 an official 3.3.0 verision has not been released.
+   The HEAD revision from svn is expected to work.
+The last known tested revision is 3117.
 2) Proj.4 which is acquired here: http://trac.osgeo.org/proj/
+   Proj.4 has been packaged for most systems and those packages can be used as is.

 Other dependencies will be double-checked by the runbuild script.
 It can usually tell you what you're missing and where to get it.